MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 Here's a quick summary of the important concepts that you learned in this lab:

 - Azure Storage is a set of services for storing data durably and reliably
-- The Microsoft Azure Management Portal enables you to perform basic storage operations, such as creating accounts and containers
+- The Azure Portal enables you to perform basic storage operations, such as creating storage accounts and viewing blobs and containers
 - Azure Storage blobs can contain any type of data, just like files in a file system
-- The Azure Cross-Platform Command-Line Interface (CLI) is a cross-platform tool that supports many features the Azure Preview Portal does not, such as the ability to upload blobs and delete blobs
+- The Azure Cross-Platform Command-Line Interface (CLI) is a cross-platform tool that supports many features the Azure Portal does not, such as the ability to upload blobs
-- The Azure CLI can be combined with shell scripts to simplify storage tasks that require multiple commands
+- The Azure CLI can be combined with scripting languages to simplify storage tasks that require multiple commands
-- AzCopy is a Windows tool for copying blobs between storage accounts

-Now that you're familiar with storage accounts, containers, and blobs, as well as some of the tools for managing them, you'll put your newfound knowledge to work in subsequent labs.
+Now that you're familiar with storage accounts, containers, and blobs, as well as some of the tools for managing them, you'll put your knowledge to work in subsequent labs.
 Knowing the basics of Azure Storage is an essential first step in working with Azure data services.

 ---